Could the Oasis of Ready Player One Exist in Our World?

 Copyright protects creators of all genres and is generally accepted to be a good thing.
-Because of that, it is sometimes forgotten that copyright could also be a double-edged sword.
+Because of that, it is sometimes forgotten that copyright is by its nature a double-edged sword too.
 Too often it switches to being a bane to creativity, be it in the form of barriers to entry or restriction to resources.
-This is made worse by the fact that anything justifying an international copyright is almost always tagged with a monetary value carrying many zeroes.
+This is made worse by the fact that anything justifying an international copyright is inevitably tagged with a monetary value carrying many zeroes.
 In some cases, the amounts run into the millions.

-Author Ernest Cline is aware of this, and in the novel, he explains that fictitious genius James Halliday created a platform so popular and profitable, everybody wanted in on the bandwidth.
-This scenario is plausible, though unlikely to happen in our actual world.
-Unlike the Internet which we now enjoy, the Oasis in Ready Player One is not merely an open platform or programme for all to access and benefit from.
+Author Ernest Cline is aware of this, and in the novel, he explains that fictitious genius James Halliday created a platform so popular and profitable, everybody wanted in.
+This scenario is plausible, though quite unlikely to happen in our actual world.
+Unlike the Internet which we now enjoy, the Oasis in Ready Player One is not merely an open platform or program for all to access and benefit from.
 It’s a digital daydream that thrives on the intense love people have for pop culture i.e. commercial brands.
-To put it in another way, many companies would balk at the very thought of sharing their profitable creations with another organization.
-Basic human possessiveness would also stand in the way of any form of discussion.
+To put it in another way, many companies would balk at the very thought of sharing their profitable intellectual properties with another organization.
+Basic human possessiveness would also render any discussion impossible.
 It’s probably not too far to say some companies might even adopt a hawkish position towards any concept of sharing.
-Rather than jump in, they would monitor a universe like Oasis incessantly.
+Rather than jump in, they would incessantly monitor a universe like the Oasis.
 The moment they spot anything remotely resembling their creations, out goes their armies of rabid lawyers.
-Believe me, these lawyers would be deadlier than any futuristic army a virtual reality realm can conjure.
+Believe me, these lawyers will be deadlier than any futuristic army a virtual reality realm can conjure.

 2. Commercial Competition